banzaicloud/spark-metrics/PrometheusSink.md

 ```

 You can find more detailed description on this configuration file [here](https://github.com/prometheus/jmx_exporter).

+#### Metrics filtering

+It is possible to provide a custom class implementing [`com.codahale.metrics.MetricFilter`](https://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/MetricFilter.html)
+for filtering metrics to report.
+The qualified class name should be specified with the **metrics-filter-class** configuration option.
+The class must have a public constructor taking either
+ - `scala.collection.immutable.Map[String, String]`
+ - `java.util.Map[String, String]`
+ - `java.util.Properties`.

+Properties matching **metrics-filter-&lt;key&gt;** are passed as key-value pairs to an applicable constructor during
+instantiation.
+Additionally, if we can't find any of the above, the public no-arg constructor is tried, but in this case
+no configuration can be passed.

+#### Deploying

 `spark-submit` needs to know repository where to download the `jar` containing PrometheusSink from: